tuckerbohman5/tuckerbohman5.github.io/_posts/2016-4-13-Building-My-First-Angular-SPA-Part4.md

 angular
   .module('app')
   .controller('BooksController', BooksController);
-function BooksController() {
+function BooksController(Book) {
   var ctrl = this;
   ctrl.books = Book.query();
 }
 ```

 Here we changed the ctrl.books from an array to the result of querying our books table.
+It is also important to make sure we pass in Book to BooksController.
+We will now get a list of all the books in our database in the my books page.
+But it isn't exactly working because we do not have the author data coming across in our json.
+Lets work on fixing this next.